 Airport lounge access: 4/5

-Flash your card at the American Express Sydney Airport lounge before your next international flight to enjoy a free visit – up to two visits every calendar year, to be used either in Sydney or Melbourne – regardless of the airline you're flying with or where you're sitting on board.
+Flash your card at American Express' Australian airport lounges before your next international flight to enjoy a free visit – up to two visits every calendar year, to be used either in Sydney or Melbourne – regardless of the airline you're flying with or where you're sitting on board.

 Those visits can be taken by the cardholder on two separate trips, or could be used at the same time to have a partner, friend or colleague join you – after which you can pay $55 per person, per visit for further access until the next year begins.

 Inclusive travel insurance: 4/5

 With the Qantas AMEX Ultimate card, you may be covered by free domestic and international travel insurance when using the card to pay for your return ticket, including up to $2.5m for emergency medical expenses, but oddly, not when using the Qantas Points you've earned to book your flights instead.

 Also included is refund protection should you be denied a refund on an unused eligible item bought with the card within the first 90 days, plus purchase protection if an eligible item bought with the card is stolen or accidentally broken within 90 days of purchase.

 Qantas American Express Ultimate Card: the verdict